Meehai/video-representations-extractor/README.md

 ```
 name of representation:
   type: some high level type (such as depth, semantic, edges, etc.)
-  method: the implemented method
+  name: the implemented method's name (i.e. dexined, dpt, odoflow etc.)
   dependencies: [a list of dependencies given by their names]
   parameters: (as defined in the constructor of the implementation)
     param1: value1
     param2: value2

 name of representation 2:
   type: some other type
-  method: some other method
+  name: some other method
   dependencies: [name of representation]
   parameters: []
 ```